janosgyerik/homepage/_posts/2013-06-06-deploying-new-releases-using-git-and-the-post-receive-hook.markdown

 The script is written in a way to be reusable in multiple of my Django sites, but you may need to adjust to match your typical deployment.
 The unset <code>GIT_DIR</code> is necessary, because it seems the variable is automatically set when the hook is executed, otherwise the <code>git pull</code> operation would result in the error:
 <pre>remote: fatal: Not a git repository: '.'</pre>
-<span style="line-height: 1.714285714; font-size: 1rem;">Finally, I setup the releases remote in my local Git project:</span>
+Finally, I setup the releases remote in my local Git project:
 <pre id="file-convert-deployment-to-release-mirror-sh-LC1"># go to the directory of my local project
 cd ~/project/dir